TheWebMonks/meshmonk/docs/ubuntu.md

 After clicking 'Finish', the meshmonk project is opened automatically.
 We're going to set some compiler/linker options now:
 1) Right-click the project (called 'meshmonk' with the symbol of Code::Blocks in front of it) and select 'Build options...'
-2) In the 'Compiler settings' tab, select the 'Compiler Flags' subtab and tick the 'Optimize even more (for speed) [-O2]' option
+2) In the 'Compiler settings' tab, select the 'Compiler Flags' subtab.
+Tick off 'Produce debugging symbols' and tick on the 'Optimize even more (for speed) [-O2]' option.
 3) In the 'Compiler settings' tab, select the 'Other compiler options' and write `-std=c++14 -Wl,-V -fPIC` in the text field.

 Note that you have to change these Compiler settings for both the Debug and Release build! (see the leftside pane in the 'Build options' window).